All Creatures Great and Small (franchise): Young James Herriot (2011)

-All Creatures Great and Small (2020–)
+All Creatures Great and Small (2020–present)

 In 2019, Channel 5 announced it would be filming a new series in the Yorkshire Dales over the summer of 2019, to be broadcast the following year.
 Instead of using Askrigg as the filming base, the producers decided on Grassington, due to the former's A roads detracting from the 1930s look they wanted.
 There was never a plan to film in Thirsk where the actual James Herriot (Alf Wight) practiced because it had become too large for the small-town feel that the series wanted.

 Significant changes were made from the source material (both the previous television series and the memoir), such as Siegfried Farnon being a heartbroken widower and a dramatically increased role for Mrs. Hall, who has been reimagined as a young, live-in housekeeper and a "slightly warmer figure" than in the novels.
 The role of Helen was also greatly expanded.

-This first series consisted of six episodes plus a Christmas special and aired first on Channel 5 (in 2020) and then (in early 2021) on PBS in the United States.
+This first series consisted of six episodes plus a Christmas special and aired first on Channel 5 in 2020 and then in early 2021 on PBS in the United States.
 All Creatures Great and Small was renewed for a second series.
 All of the principal actors were expected to return to their roles.
 It was scheduled to begin filming in the Yorkshire Dales in late March 2021.